 Tall Grass Prairie Bakery started off in the Wolseley neighbourhood of Winnipeg.
 It’s a place I had long been aware of, but didn’t really visit often, until I started to be involved at St. Margaret’s Anglican Church.
 Many of the members there are long-term, loyal customers.
-It was only recently that I learned part of the reason for that, was that the bakery had it’s beginnings in the basement of the church.
+It was only recently that I learned part of the reason for that: The bakery had it’s beginnings in the basement of the church.

 From those beginnings it has grown into something of a Winnipeg institution.
 It now has two locations.
 The original Wolseley one, and the one at the Forks.
 It’s the Forks location that I most frequently visit.
 The Forks also has Grass Roots Prairie Kitchen, where prepared take home meals, and a variety of preserves and other locally produced food stuffs are available.